 Breakfast at Joe & The Juice

-We started off the beginning of day 1 with breakfast at Joe & The Juice downtown.
+We started off our weekend trip in San Francisco with breakfast at Joe & The Juice downtown.
 I later find out that this adorable little coffee shop is a chain that actually originates in Europe, and was later brought over to the U.S. starting in New York.
 One of their specialties was a ginger latte, which of course I had to try.

 Ghirardelli Square & Pier 39